sofackj/docker-for-projects/README.md

         ├── my-docker-host.yml
         └── my-local-node.yml
 ```
+Concerning the ansible.cfg file, there is a very interesting webpage [here](https://www.golinuxcloud.com/ansible-cfg/) on the basis of its content.

 #### What changes compare to an ansible controller set up on a VM ?
 For the moment, 2 ocurring errors were found :